HiPhish/info.vim/HACKING.rst

 Overview of the plugin design
 #############################

-The basic idea of info.vim is to make  Vim a first-class reader for text in the Info format, just like the standalone info and Emacs's info mode.
-This includes and is not limited  to finding info  files in the same  directories as info and Emacs do,  skipping to the  beginning o f the first node,  hiding or  replacing markup information, and offering easy navigation.
+The basic idea of Info.vim is to make  Vim a first-class reader for text in the Info format, just like the standalone Info and Emacs's Info mode.
+This includes and is not limited  to finding Info  files in the same  directories as Info and Emacs do,  skipping to the  beginning o f the first node,  hiding or  replacing markup information, and offering easy navigation.

-Non-goals are the generation or organisation of info files.
-Editing info files is no priority,  but should not be inhibited.
-Users are themselves responsible for compiling info files and deciding where to install them.
+Non-goals are the generation or organisation of Info files.
+Editing Info files is no priority,  but should not be inhibited.
+Users are themselves responsible for compiling Info files and deciding where to install them.

-The most important aspect is that we are not trying to write another info.
-Vim is a text editor,  not an  operating system,  our goal is to make  browsing and reading info files more pleasant, not to embed an entire program into Vim.
+The most important aspect is that we are not trying to write another Info.
+Vim is a text editor,  not an  operating system,  our goal is to make  browsing and reading Info files more pleasant, not to embed an entire program into Vim.
 Use Vim's own features and add as little as possible of your own.
 If something can be achieved with less than five  lines of VimScript then chances are that it is best left to the user to set.

-The info file format
+The Info file format
 ====================

 The following is an informal format description suitable for our needs.
-An info file is a plain-text  file (ASCII or Unicode?) that  contains some light markup so the reader can  identify parts of it.
+An Info file is a plain-text  file (ASCII or Unicode?) that  contains some light markup so the reader can  identify parts of it.
 Here is a  list of some of  the terms used, the names are made-up by me because there is no formal specification.